FTC Consumer Alert

 - Personally Selected Account Names: CBBC Bank does not display your account numbers over the internet.
 Instead, we ask you to choose a “pseudo,” or descriptive, name for each of your accounts (example: household account, savings account).

-- Password/PIN Security System: To keep unauthorized individuals from accessing your account by guessing your password/PIN, we have instituted a password/PIN security system.
-If your password/PIN is entered incorrectly three consecutive times, the user is “locked out” of the system for 24 hours.
+- Password Security System: To keep unauthorized individuals from accessing your account by guessing your password, we have instituted a password security system.
+If your password is entered incorrectly three consecutive times, the user is “locked out” of the system for 24 hours.
 Your account is not accessible via online banking throughout this 24-hour lockout period.

 - Automatic Timeout Feature: In order to prevent someone from gaining unauthorized access to your financial information, you should always log off the system after you have completed your business.
 As an added layer of protection, the CBBC website will automatically terminate your session if there has been no activity for 10 minutes.
 You will have to “re-log” on to continue working on the online banking system.